-The only way to know is to do your research, ask the questions in advance and explain to management just how seriously you take your GF diet.
+The only way to find out is to do your research, ask the questions in advance and explain to restaurant management just how seriously you take your gluten free diet.
 The choice – and the risk – are ultimately up to you.
 For my Top 8 tips on eating out safely, hop to my article here.

 If a common kitchen is used where both gluten and gluten-free foods are made, there are lots of chances for cross-contact (when gluten food touches gluten free food) or cross-contamination (when gluten is added to gluten-free food).

 Here’s a visual representation of what cross-contamination looks like: the black beans represent gluten free food and the 3 errant pinto beans represent gluten-containing food.